diem/dip/dips/dip-10.md

 Example: `alice@avasp`

-* `user_identifier` is a unique identifier meaningful only to a VASP that represents either the source or destination of a transaction.
-In practice, they are likely to be re-used and should be capable of both being the sender and recipient in a transaction.
-Their specific lifetime is undefined but should ideally be meaningful to the owner of the identifier.
+* `user_identifier` is a reusable identifier that represents either the source or destination end-user of a payment transaction.
+It is unique to per user at VASP level.
 Specification:
   * Case insensitive
-  * Valid regular expression: [a-zA-Z0-9]*
+  * Valid regular expression: [a-zA-Z0-9]+
   * Maximum length: 64 characters
-* `vasp_domain_identifier` is a well-known string that can be mapped to a VASP.
+* `vasp_domain_identifier` is a unique string that is mapped to a VASP.
 Specification:
   * Case insensitive
-  * Valid regular expression: [a-zA-Z0-9]*
+  * Valid regular expression: [a-zA-Z0-9]+
   * Maximum length: 63 characters

 # Naming Service (Off-Chain Lookup Service)
-The Diem ID specifies that VASPs can receive payments at a vasp_domain_identifier.
-The intent is to eventually store these values on-chain.
-As an initial effort into this space, the Diem Association stores a file mapping domain name to account address.
+The intent is to eventually store Diem ID domains on-chain; however, the Diem Association will initially store and distribute a CSV file mapping domain name to account address.
 The account address should be a parent VASP.
 The VASP sending a payment can then obtain the DualAttestation::Credentials::base_url to perform the ReferenceID exchange.
 An example CSV is:
 ```
 avasp, 0xf72589b71ff4f8d139674a3f7369c69b
 bvasp, 0xc5ab123458df0003415689adbb47326d